If you're a dissatisfied Nagios user who is ready to make the switch to Opsview, here is a guide on how to execute a migration that will result in...

 Opsview can be run on a separate database server so you can move intensive reporting activity to a dedicated machine and fine-tune the server for better performance.

 A feature you won’t find in Nagios, host attributes help simplify configurations by allowing you to create multiple services based on a set of pre-defined attributes.
 You can assign one or many attributes to a host and set service checks to use the attributes for a host to then create multiple services for monitoring.

-Slave servers monitored by Opsview can handle their own notifications, allowing autonomy if communication is lost between master and slave servers.
-Alerts can be sent by the Master server or slave server by email / SMS so you’re always in touch with the health of your system, no matter the location or your systems.
+Collector servers monitored by Opsview can handle their own notifications, allowing autonomy if communication is lost between orchestrator and collector servers.
+Alerts can be sent by the Orchestrator server or collector server by email / SMS so you’re always in touch with the health of your system, no matter the location or your systems.

 Network Mapping in Opsview enables powerful visualization of complex data; helping you understand the parent/child relationships between devices and their status in real-time.
 Network Map Dashlets can be easily created by dragging into your Opsview dashboard.

 SNMP trap processing